NEW 📗Story: Tap

 Economic Structure #

-The basic logic of the commons separates goods from services – goods flow continuously through automated production and retail distribution, while services requiring human effort flow through participatory access gates that distinguish employed from non-employed residents.
+The commons separates goods from services.
+Goods, referred to interchangeably as products despite their absent price tag, flow continuously through automated production and retail distribution, while services that require human effort are reached through participatory access gates that sort the employed from everyone else.

-The commons is an industrial economy with real accounting, conducted without wages touching workers or prices touching consumers.
-Understanding how this works means examining the productive machinery itself.
+It is an industrial economy with real accounting, run without wages reaching workers or prices reaching consumers.
+The machinery that allows this is described below.

 Industrial Production & Pricing #

-Vekllei produces approximately ⊽2.8 trillion in accounted annual output across its bureau system, private corporations and municipal corporations.
-This represents real calculations used for planning, trade and capital allocation rather than fictional value.
-Accounted Revenue is established through a financial calculation known as Accounted Value.
+Vekllei produces approximately ✦2.8 trillion in accounted annual output across its bureau system, private corporations and municipal corporations.
+These are real figures, used for planning, trade and capital allocation.
+Two numbers underpin them: Accounted Cost, the resources a product consumes in the making, and Accounted Value, what it is held to be worth.
+Accounted Revenue is the value multiplied by output.

 Where: